 Kincora's portfolio includes district scale landholdings and scale-able drill ready targets in both Australia and Mongolia's leading porphyry belts, the Macquarie Arc and Southern Gobi respectively.
-The Company is currently seeking third party investors to advance the Mongolian portfolio of assets to assist streamline our core focus of advancing a highly prospective pipeline of 13 drill targets across 5 projects in Australia.
-In addition, the Company has a success based exploration alliance with an artificial intelligence explorer who is responsible for generating, funding and drill testing targets at a further NSW based project of Kincora's (the Cundumbul project).
+The Company is currently seeking third party investors, having commenced an externally lead strategic review process in June 2023, to advance the Mongolian portfolio of assets to assist streamline our core focus of advancing a portfolio of highly prospective projects in Australia.
+The Company has a success based exploration alliance with an artificial intelligence explorer who is responsible for generating, funding and drill testing targets at a further NSW based project of Kincora's (the Cundumbul project).
+Subsequent to period end, Kincora announced an acquisition agreement to increase its effective ownership of the NSW project portfolio, which will result in a 100% interest in all projects.